Quantum0uasar/retail-price-intelligence/README.md

 # Retail Demand & Price Intelligence Dashboard

-A portfolio data analytics project that analyzes public Brazilian e-commerce transaction data to surface patterns in category performance, customer behavior, pricing, demand, and freight costs.
+A portfolio data analytics project that analyzes public Brazilian e-commerce transaction data to uncover patterns in category performance, customer behavior, pricing, demand, and freight costs.

-The project uses Python and SQL to clean, validate, model, and prepare data for an interactive Tableau dashboard.
-Findings are based on historical public data and are intended for portfolio analysis only.
+The project uses Python, SQL, and Tableau to clean, validate, model, and visualize historical retail data.
+It is designed as a portfolio project for analytics and business intelligence use cases, not as a production pricing engine.

 ## Business Problem

-Retail pricing and category-management teams need a clear way to monitor commercial performance and identify areas that may warrant further pricing review.
+Retail pricing and category-management teams need a clear way to monitor commercial performance and identify areas that may warrant deeper pricing or category review.

-This project transforms historical e-commerce transactions into decision-support analysis that helps users explore:
+This project transforms historical e-commerce transactions into decision-support analysis that helps answer questions such as:

-- Which product categories generate the most revenue and sales volume
+- Which product categories generate the most revenue and sales volume?
-- How sales trends change over time
+- How do sales trends change over time?
-- How average prices, units sold, and freight burden differ across categories
+- How do average prices, units sold, and freight burden differ across categories?
-- Which categories appear more price-sensitive in historical data
+- Which categories appear more price-sensitive in historical data?
-- Which customer groups demonstrate different purchasing behavior
+- Which customer groups demonstrate different purchasing behavior?
-- Which categories may deserve further commercial or pricing review
+- Which categories may deserve further commercial investigation?

 ## Project Features